Test Code LAB1230211 Filamentous-Actin (F-actin) Antibody, IgG, Serum

 Supportive Data

-In a study performed at Mayo Clinic, 173 serum samples submitted for clinical testing for anti-smooth muscle antibodies (anti-SMA), as performed by indirect immunofluorescence, were collected.
-These samples were subsequently tested using the anti-filamentous-actin (F-actin) antibody enzyme-linked immunosorbent assay (ELISA).
-By using the manufacturer's cut-offs for the 2 tests (negative at <20.0 units for the F-actin ELISA and <1:20 titer for the anti-SMA indirect immunofluorescence), the 2 tests had an overall concordance of 79.8%.
+In a study performed at Mayo Clinic, 173 serum samples submitted for clinical testing for anti-smooth muscle IgG antibodies (anti-SMA) performed by indirect immunofluorescence assay (IFA) were collected.
+These samples were subsequently tested using the anti-filamentous-actin (F-actin) IgG antibody enzyme-linked immunosorbent assay (ELISA).
+Using the manufacturer's cut-offs for the 2 tests (negative at <20.0 units for the F-actin ELISA and <1:20 titer for the anti-SMA(IFA), the 2 tests had an overall concordance of 79.8%.
 In addition to the analytical concordance, patient histories were abstracted for diagnoses related to liver dysfunction.
-Of the 14 patients with autoimmune hepatitis, 13 were positive (≥20.0 units) for F-actin antibodies by ELISA, which corresponded to a sensitivity of 92.9%.
-Of the remaining 159 patients who had a diagnosis of something other than autoimmune hepatitis, 122 were negative (<20.0 units), which corresponded to a specificity of 76.7%.
-In comparison, at a clinical specificity of 76.1%, which is similar to the ELISA, the anti-SMA indirect immunofluorescence method had a significantly lower clinical sensitivity of 78.6%.
-Positivity for either anti-F-actin antibodies or anti-SMA improved the diagnostic sensitivity to 92.9%, although the specificity decreased to 66.0%.
+Of the 14 patients with autoimmune hepatitis (AIH), 13 were positive (≥20.0 units) for F-actin antibodies by ELISA, which corresponded to a sensitivity of 92.9%.
+Of the remaining 159 patients who had diagnoses other than AIH, 122 were negative (<20.0 units), which corresponded to a specificity of 76.7%.
+The anti-SMA IFA had a significantly lower clinical sensitivity of 78.6% than the F-actin ELISA with comparable specificity (76.1%).
+Positivity for either anti-F-actin antibodies or anti-SMA improved the diagnostic sensitivity to 92.9%, although with a decreased specificity of 66.0%.
 This data indicates that the ELISA for F-actin antibodies may have improved diagnostic utility in comparison to the anti-SMA by indirect immunofluorescence, although a combination of these tests may be useful for some patients.